obmarg/elk/README.md

 The first problem could be solved by building a queue external to app engine that deals with tasks as they come in.

-However, we could just use app engine pull queues to save us some of that work.
-This also reduces the issue of security, as you don't have to expose any ports on your external services.
+However, using app engine pull queues can save some of that work.
+It can also ease some of the security pains, as you don't have to expose any ports on your external services.
 App Engine just needs to feed tasks into the pull queue, and the external service just needs to process them from the pull queue.

+App Engine provides a REST API for pull queues with OAuth authentication over HTTPS, which saves you implementing something similar yourself.

-We may still need to deal with authentication when sending results back into app engine, but this should be easier than setting it up at both ends.
+You may still need to implement some authentication when sending results back into app engine, but this should be easier than setting it up at both ends.

 ### How does Elk help?